 Because so many local organizations recognize the importance of safety precautions, they creatively offer events that accommodate safety measures.
-For example, the Gallagher Bluedorn Performing Arts Center held a drive-in style concert (and drive-in movies) this fall and concerts with Local Legends online.
+For example, the Gallagher Bluedorn Performing Arts Center held a drive-in style concert (and drive-in movies) last fall and continue to provide concerts with Local Legends online.
 You’ll find updates and current events at CedarValley365.com.

 Other activities like our Public Art Tour, Downtown Tour & Hunt, Birding, Fishing, Celebrating George Wyth State Park and exploring more than 100 miles of trails in the Cedar Valley are fun, popular and safe to enjoy.